Meduion/weather-station/README.md

 https://stackoverflow.com/questions/13125817/how-to-remove-elements-that-were-fetched-using-queryselectorall

 Tutor Alistair Rowden assisted in optimizing the javascript, breaking it into discrete functions, and introducing the endsWith function to pull specific time data for the five day forecast.

+## Known Bugs

+Does not yet research when old buttons are clicked.
+Have been working on it but have not yet found solution.

 ## License